TRUMANCFY/SLIM/README.md

 ## Results

-- We will later provide the detailed settings
+- We will later provide the detailed hyperparameter settings
 - Only test with `uncased` model

 <p float="left" align="center">